dodonas/afeka/README.md

 In order for it to run non-stop for presentation purposes only, we will assume that some manual action was taken where expected (i.e., data processing and decision making)

 # Submitters:
-[Andrey Dodon](https://www.kaggle.com/andreydodon) - `M.Sc student, Intellectual systems`
+[Andrey Dodon](https://www.kaggle.com/andreydodon) - `Afeka M.Sc. student, Intelligent systems`

-[Michael Gudovsky](https://il.linkedin.com/in/michael-gudovsky-1392157b) - `M.Sc student, Intellectual systems`
+[Michael Gudovsky](https://il.linkedin.com/in/michael-gudovsky-1392157b) - `Afeka M.Sc. student, Intelligent systems`

 # Resources: